alphanmoon/z_feed/README.md

 * makes title parsing,
 * sets keywords in titles by spoting NOUNs
 * inserts hashtags afore keywords
-* builds posts and tweets 'em
+* builds posts and tweets
 * waits for next news coming

 That's all.